Young'n (Holla Back)

 "Young'n (Holla Back)" is the second single from Fabolous' debut album Ghetto Fabolous.
-It peaked at number thirty-three on the Billboard Hot 100 and number seventeen on the Hot R&B/Hip-Hop Singles & Tracks.
-The song was also used in much promotion material for the popular video game Need For Speed: Underground, and was featured as soundtrack in the game's demo but was seemingly removed from the final cut.
+It peaked at number thirty-three on the Billboard Hot 100 and number seventeen on the Hot R&B/Hip-Hop Singles & Tracks chart.
+The song was also used in much promotion material for the popular video game Need for Speed: Underground, and was featured as soundtrack in the game's demo but was seemingly removed from the final cut.